BakkerGames/GRIF/GRIFTools/README.md

 DAGS can be extended by creating new functions and adding them to the dictionary.
 They are used exactly like the built-in functions.

+# DAGS Script Library

+This contains the DAGS constants and routines for handling DAGS scripts.

-# GrodDataIO - Loading and saving GROD data files
+# GameData - Loading and saving GROD data files

-GrodDataIO is a class to handle the loading and saving of GROD data files.
+GameData is a class to handle the loading and saving of GROD data files.

 The format of a GROD data file can either be JSON or GRIF.